thomaswre/playlist-analyzer/readme.txt

 another search for each track's Audio Features (tempo, energy, valence etc).
 This data is then sent to a /search endpoint.

 The project is at the moment unfinished.
+For instance:
-All error handling is for instance not implemented, as well as auto renewal for the spotify token.
+* All error handling is not implemented
+* Auto Renewal of the API token is not implemented
+* Smooth Deployment after updates are not handled, ie, your client id/secret for instance that you entered will have to be re-entered.